Business Courses - Theological Research Institute

 Upon successful completion of the learning experience, students will be able to: provide an understanding of the scope and function of international marketing theory and practice; develop international market entry strategies; analyze international marketing data, in particular the use of secondary data in assessing the international marketing opportunities; identify and analyze opportunities within international marketing environments; utilize cases, readings and international business reports to evaluate corporate marketing; and identify problems and opportunities in an international environment.

 This course examines the opportunities and challenges associated with marketing across borders.
 The impact on marketing of the cultural, economic, political, and technological environments in different countries will be assessed.
 The relationship between global marketing and global business strategy will be discussed.
 Ways of analyzing customers and competitors globally will be addressed.
-Strategies and tactics for developing each of the four "P's" internationally and globally will be examined, including developing 1) product, service, and branding policies, 2) advertising, promotion, and communications plans, 3) channels of distributions, and 4) pricing policies in the global context.
+Strategies and tactics for developing each of the four "P's" internationally and globally will be examined, including developing product, service and branding policies; advertising, promotion, and communications plans; channels of distributions; and pricing policies in the global context.

 In the upper division baccalaureate degree category, 3 semester hours in Marketing, International Business, or Management (10/20).

-In the lower division baccalaureate degree category, 3 semester hours in Business Administration, Marketing, Finance, Healthcare Administration, or as a general elective (5/21).
+In the upper division baccalaureate degree category, 3 semester hours in Business, Finance, or Healthcare Management (7/22).

-In the lower division baccalaureate degree category, 3 semester hours in Economics, International Business, Management, Marketing, or Organizational Behavior (10/20).
+In the lower division baccalaureate/associate degree category, 3 semester hours in Business, Management, Marketing, or Accounting (7/22).